Learn

 • Growth in height slows, but muscle growth may continue.

-• Final adult height is typically reached.
+• Adult height is typically reached.

 • The penis, testicles, and scrotum reach their final adult size.